eartigau/ccf_demo/README.md

 python ccf_s1d.py data/???????o_pp_s1d_v_tcorr_AB.fits mask/WASP52_neg.fits --velorange 200 --velostep 0.5 --outdir ./my_ccfs
 ```

-This command will compute the CCF for `spectrum.fits` using `mask.fits`, with a velocity range of 200 km/s and a velocity step of 0.5 km/s.
+This command will compute the CCF for files in the data folder and follow the SPIRou odometer definition for s1d_v and we use a mask file that was constructed from observation of WASP52, with a velocity range of 200 km/s and a velocity step of 0.5 km/s.
 The output will be saved in the `./output` directory.

 ### Output